arh06/dotfiles-manjaro/README.md

 # dotfiles-manjaro
-Configurations for i3 with nord
+Optional configurations for i3 with nord

 ## Usage
 1. Clone the repository